 The Project site falls within the South Fork Forked Deer River watershed, which is included in the larger Mississippi River watershed, and drains to the Mississippi River.
 The watershed covers approximately 1,840 square miles and provides surface water to western Tennessee for industrial, residential, and agriculture uses (SNOFLO, 2023).
 Cub Creek (TN08010205012_1250) is approximately 0.5 miles to the east of the Project site, and is impaired by physical substrate and habitat alteration and well as sedimentation (TDEC, 2022).
-Surface water features near the

-Project site include one (1) delineated wetland to the southeast of the Proposed Project site (Figure 7) (ECS, 2023b).
-There were no potential streams identified within the Project Study Area (Appendix K).
+Surface water features near the Project site include one (1) delineated wetland to the southeast of the Project Study Area (Appendix K).